6 Supplements to Support the Microbiome

 On a scale of one to ten, how would you rate your overall health?
 In a Western culture that’s having an increasingly difficult time focusing on the importance of properly fueling our bodies and being active, few of us might confidently give ourselves a ten.

-How can we bring balance to our microbiomes to live healthier lives?
+How can we keep our microbiomes balanced?